19 min to read

 Video is some of the easiest content to consume, which is why the popularity of networks like TikTok has exploded so massively.

 So much so, that Mark was not going to be left behind, and like any good marketer, he has literally copied the TikTok format with his reels on Facebook, and obviously on Instagram.
-And it is that today, although it may sound worrying, people do not like to read, what is more, to a certain extent they do not like to think so much, and that is why these short videos in which capsules of information are condensed they are so addictive for consumers.
+And it is that today, although it may sound worrying, people do not like to read.
+What is more, to a certain extent they do not like to think so much, and that is why these short videos in which capsules of information are condensed they are so addictive for consumers.

-The addition of this type of content makes it one of the most likely to grow on Facebook, so taking advantage of stories and reels is great for you to achieve a good relationship with the algorithm.
+Adding this type of content makes it one of the most likely to grow on Facebook, so taking advantage of stories and reels is great for you to achieve a good relationship with the algorithm.

 Include your work team in your sharing campaign.